 The Lifestrategy 40% Equity Fund will also invest in indexes that track the FTSE All-Share, US Equity Index, and a range of Japanese, UK, and US government securities.
 Investing in this Vanguard fund via the provider’s website will require a minimum lump sum of £500.
 You can also invest at £100 per month via direct debit.

 The split between bonds and equity will depend on which year you choose.
-For example, if you opt for a super long-term plan, then most of your portfolio will be placed inequities.
-At the other end of the spectrum, if you have less than 10 years before you are due to retire, then a much greater emphasis will be on bonds.
+For example, if you opt for a super long-term plan, then most of your portfolio will be placed in equities.
+At the other end of the spectrum, if you have less than 10 years before you are due to retire, then a emphasis will be on bonds.

 To show you how Vanguard retirement funds are typically weighted, check out the example below: